-In order to implement the programme effectively, a State Mid-Day-Meal Society has been created.
+In order to implement the programme effectively, a State Mid-Day- Meal Society has been created.
 A post of General Manager with post of Manager (Finance and Accounts), Manager Foodgrains, Manager Community support and Manager Health and Nutrition has been created for State cell.
-All the posts at head quarter's have been managed by persons having vast experience of food grains/Finance & accounts.
-District Coordinators(MDM) are stated at each district in the office of District Education Officer(EE).
+All the posts at headquarters have been managed by persons having vast experience of food grains/Finance & accounts.
 One Accountant and one Computer Operator for each of the Coordinator have also been provided.
 117 posts of Assistant Block Managers have been filled through competitive exam.